kean/articles/2024-07-09-swiftpm-and-xcode.markdown

 Now if you need to add a new dependency, you simply add it in `Modules/Package.swift`, and you are done.
 You never need to mess with the `.pbpxroj` file.

-The dependencies, including the transient ones, are pinned in the `./MyApp.xcworkspace/xcshareddata/swiftpm/Package.resolved` file as usual.
+The dependencies, including the transitive ones, are pinned in the `./MyApp.xcworkspace/xcshareddata/swiftpm/Package.resolved` file as usual.
 I added `Modules/Packages.resolved` to `.gitignore` to make sure if someone opens `Packages.swift`, the `Package.resolved` file never gets committed into the repo.

 ## Better Developer Experience